2025-2026 Academic Catalog

 International Baccalaureate Credit

-Concordia University Chicago accepts individual course credit for Higher Level International Baccalaureate (IB) courses for test scores of five (5) or above.
-No credit will be considered for Standard Courses.
+Concordia University Chicago accepts individual course credit for Higher Level (HL) International Baccalaureate (IB) courses for test scores of five (5) or above.
+No credit will be considered for Standard Level (SL) Courses.
 For each course presented and accepted, transfer credit will be posted and applied to the student’s degree program where appropriate.

 Credit by Exam